Slevinski/slevinski.github.io/series/university-of-iowa/entries/infrastructure-core-and-philanthropy/operational-notes.md

 ### Leadership

-* Steve Slevinski as technical lead and steward
+* Steve Slevinski as technical lead and maintainer
 * Lead Principal Investigator

 ### Core Team

-* Infrastructure Assistant for long-term continuity and succession
+* Infrastructure Assistant for long-term support and succession
 * Lab Manager for operations, coordination, and logistics
 * Research Assistant for data, documentation, and project support